Stop people-pleasing so you can say no without guilt.

 What's Triggering The Reaction

-Clarity on what your system is reacting to in the moment — before choice, reasoning, or decision-making come online.
+What your system is responding to in the moment — before reasoning, reassurance, or choice comes online.

 Language That Fits Your Experience